 The results of animal studies lend support to the hypothesis that dioxins and dioxin-contaminated herbicides may cause cancer in humans.
-Six studies of the potential for TCDD to cause cancer in animals were positive.
+Six studies of the potential for TCDD to cause cancer in animals were positive when relatively large doses were given.
 TCDD painted on the skin of mice caused cancers related to soft-tissue sarcomas.
-Four studies in which rats were given TCDD by mouth were positive in that the rats developed cancer of the liver, mouth and nose, tongue, adrenals, and thyroid.
+Four studies in which rats were given TCDD by mouth showed that the rats developed cancer of the liver, mouth and nose, tongue, adrenals, and thyroid.
 In two studies in which TCDD was given to mice by mouth, liver and thyroid cancers resulted.
-Another chlorinated dioxin, hexachlorodibenzo-p-dioxin, caused cancer of the liver in mice and rats when given by mouth.
 Several studies suggest that when TCDD is given to mice with other cancer-causing chemicals, it increases the response to those cancer-causing chemicals.

-No studies of the carcinogenic potential in experimental animals of Agent Orange or of commercial herbicides similar to Agent Orange have been published.
-A few studies of the herbicidal ingredients 2,4-D and 2,4,5-T in rats and mice have been negative for cancer, but these studies were not adequate to detect a small increase in cancer in the treated animals.

-The current evidence, though far from conclusive, justifies continued surveillance of people who have been exposed to dioxin and dioxin-contaminated herbicides in order to confirm or deny an increased cancer incidence with that exposure.
+As yet there have been no published studies which show that Agent Orange or similar commercial herbicides have a demonstrated potential for causing cancer in laboratory animals.
+A few studies designed to measure the effect of 2,4-D and 2,4,5-T on rats and mice have been negative for cancer, but these studies were not adequate to detect a small increase in cancer in the treated animals.
+The current evidence, though far from conclusive, justifies continued surveillance of people who have been exposed to dioxin and dioxin-contaminated herbicides in order to confirm or deny an increased incidence of cancer which can be attributed to that exposure.